Pat Sabatini: Ultimate Fighting Championship

 Sabatini was signed to replace Mike Trizano on short notice against Rafael Alves at UFC Fight Night: Blaydes vs. Lewis on February 20, 2021.
 However, Alves missed weight by 11.5lbs – a UFC record to date – and the bout was cancelled.

 He ultimately made his UFC debut against Tristan Connelly at UFC 261 on April 24, 2021.
 He won the fight via unanimous decision after knocking Connelly down early in the first round.

 Sabatini then made his sophomore appearance in the organization against Jamall Emmers at UFC on ESPN: Barboza vs. Chikadze on August 28, 2021.
 He won the fight via first-round submission, gaining his first Performance of the Night bonus.

 He was then initially scheduled to face Gavin Tucker at UFC Fight Night: Vieira vs. Tate on November 20, 2021.
 However, Tucker withdrew from the bout due to an unknown reason and was replaced by Tucker Lutz.
 Sabatini won the bout via unanimous decision.

 The match between Gavin Tucker and Sabatini was rescheduled for UFC 273 on April 9, 2022.
-However, Tucker pulled out due to unknown reasons and Sabatini was rebooked against T.J.
+However, Tucker pulled out for unknown reasons and Sabatini was rebooked against T.J.
 Laramie on April 16, 2022 at UFC on ESPN: Luque vs. Muhammad 2.
 Sabatini won the fight via unanimous decision.

 Sabatini faced Damon Jackson on September 17, 2022 at UFC Fight Night 210.
 He lost the fight via technical knockout in round one.

+Sabatini faced Lucas Almeida on June 17, 2023 at UFC on ESPN: Vettori vs. Cannonier, winning the fight via an arm-triangle submission in the second round.

+Sabatini faced Diego Lopes on November 11, 2023, at UFC 295.
+He lost the fight via knockout in the first round.

+Sabatini was scheduled to face Nate Landwehr on March 30, 2024, at UFC on ESPN 54.
+However, Sabatini withdrew for unknown reasons and was replaced by Jamall Emmers.

+Sabatini faced Jonathan Pearce on October 12, 2024 at UFC Fight Night 244.
+He won the fight via a rear-naked choke submission in the first round.

+Sabatini faced Joanderson Brito on April 5, 2025 at UFC on ESPN 65.
+He won the fight by unanimous decision.

+Sabatini faced Chepe Mariscal in a rematch on November 15, 2025 at UFC 322.
+He won the fight by unanimous decision.

+Professional grappling career

+Sabatini competed against Niko Price at Fury Pro Grappling 8 on December 30, 2023.
+He won the match by submission with a Suloev Stretch.

+Sabatini competed against Andre Kochel at Fury Pro Grappling 10 on May 24, 2024.
+He won the match by golden score in overtime.

+Sabatini competed against Herbert Burns at Fury Pro Grappling 11 on November 2, 2024.
+He won the match by golden score in overtime.

+Sabatini faced Peter Fazekas at Fury Pro Grappling 12 on December 28, 2024.
+He won the match by submission with an ankle-lock.